Florida's Broken System · Melbourne, Florida

 Read the Book

 50,000 words.
 Every court date.
 Every failure.
 Every human cost.
-Trapped by the System by Jerry Dunn is the documented case for Karen's Law.
-Available May 20, 2026.
+Trapped by the System by J. Dunn is the documented case for Karen's Law.
+Available now on Kindle.
 Order it →

 Key Contacts